christophihl/startupengineer/content/_repos/dat_sci_1/03_dat_acq.md

 In this chapter, there are two challenges for you:

 1. Get some data via an API.
 There are millions of providers, that offer API access for free and have good documentation about how to query their service.
 You just have to google them.
 You can use whatever service you want.
 For example, you can get data about your listening history (spotify), get data about flights (skyscanner) or just check the weather forecast.
+Print the data in a readable format, e.g. a table if you want, you could also plot it.

 2. Scrape one of the competitor websites of canyon (either https://www.rosebikes.de/ or https://www.radon-bikes.de) and create a small database.
 The database should contain the model names and prices for at least one category.
-Use the `selectorgadget` to get a good understanding of the website structure.
+Use the `selectorgadget` to get a good understanding of the website structure, it is really helpful.
+After scraping your data, convert it to a readable format.
+Prices should be in a numeric format without any other letters or symbols.
+Also check if the prices are reasonable.

 Upload your codes to your github page.
 Print the first 10 rows of your tibbles.
 Keep in mind that you should not publish your credentials.